 Note about deleting files and Drupal 8

 There is a known issue with Drupal 8 sites and deleting files.
 Files that are being tracked by the revisioning functionality-- the one that allows site admins to revert to a previous version of page-- can't be deleted.
-Until this issue is resolved, it may not be possible to permanently remove some or all files from Drupal 8 sites.

 Web team members can view the Missing Modules and Functionality in Drupal 8 document for more information.